Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: First order transitions

-as appropriate for an {\em asymmetric} binary mixture; parameters $g$ and $h$ can be of any sign.
-For a symmetric mixture $g=0=h$, which corresponds to an Ising magnet with no net magnetization.
-Clearly, free energy (\ref{extnd-f}) in the limit of a rigid lattice (all strains vanish) generically describes a first order transition akin to the standard liquid-gas transition.
-However, it still admits a second order transition at a critical point that can be accessed only by setting $T=T_c$ and setting $h$ to a critical value (equivalently setting pressure $p$ to $p_c$, the critical pressure).
-This analogy can be made more precise by expanding ${\cal \tilde F}_\phi$ about $\phi = \phi_0$ , with $\phi_0$ is chosen such that the $g \phi^3$ -term in ${\cal \tilde F}_\phi$ above vanishes.
-The resulting transformed free energy has the form same as that of the Ising model at a finite external magnetic field $h_0$ (related to $h$ in (\ref{extnd-f}) above and depends upon the model parameters) that has generic first order transitions (or no transitions at all) if $h_0$ is tuned at any general $T$; furthermore, second order transitions belonging to the Ising universality class is found if both $T$ and $h_0$ are simultaneously tuned; the corresponding critical point is located in a $T – h_0$-plane at $r=r_0$ or $T = T_c$ (in a mean-field description) and $h_0 = 0$~\cite{chaikin}.
-In fact, the coexistence curve for $\cal \tilde F$ above is similar to that for the Ising model,except now being asymmetric with respect to the order parameter $\langle\phi\rangle$, averaged over the whole system due to the lack of any symmetry of ${\cal F}_\phi$ under inversion of $\phi$.
-The order parameter-strain coupling terms do not change this general picture as we now discuss.
+as appropriate for an {\em asymmetric} binary system (i.e., without any symmetry under the inversion of $\phi$); parameters $g$ and $h$ can be of any sign.
+For a symmetric system $g=0=h$, which corresponds to an Ising magnet with no net magnetization. { For a conserved system (relevant in soft matter version of this model) $\int d^dx \phi({\bf x})$ is a conserved quantity (a constant), and hence drops out from (\ref{extnd-f}).} Clearly, free energy $\cal \tilde F_\phi$ in Eq.~(\ref{extnd-f}) in the limit of a rigid lattice (all strains vanish) generically describes a first order transition akin to the standard liquid-gas transition.
+This naturally implies the existence of a coexistence curve identical to that for the liquid-gas transition, with an associated finite jump in the order parameter~\cite{chaikin}.
+Nonetheless, it still admits a second order transition at a critical point belonging to the Ising universality class.
+This can be shown by expanding ${\cal \tilde F}_\phi$ about $\phi = \phi_0$, with $\phi_0$ is chosen in a way such that the $g \phi^3$ -term in ${\cal \tilde F}_\phi$ above vanishes.
+The resulting transformed free energy has the form same as that of the Ising model at a finite external magnetic field $h_0$ (related to $h$ in (\ref{extnd-f}) above and depends in general upon the model parameters) that has generic first order transitions (or no transitions at all) if $h_0$ is tuned at any general $T$~\cite{chaikin}; furthermore, second order transitions belonging to the Ising universality class is found only if both $T$ and $h_0$ are simultaneously tuned; the corresponding critical point is found in the $T-h_0$-plane at $r=0$ or $T = T_c$ (in a mean-field description) and $h_0 = 0$~\cite{chaikin}.
+The coexistence curve for $\cal \tilde F$ above in fact is similar to that for the Ising model, except that it is now asymmetric with respect to the order parameter $\langle\phi\rangle$, averaged over the whole system due to the lack of any symmetry of ${\cal F}_\phi$ under inversion of $\phi$.
+The order parameter-strain coupling terms do not change this general picture as we now discuss below.